alexander-sholohov/SoapyAfedri/README.md

 ## What is this thing?

-This is a SoapySDR driver for the Afedri SDR-Net device.
-It supports TCP/UDP only.
-You should know IP address and port to communicate with the device.
+The SoapyAfedri project provides a plugin module to use the Afedri SDR-Net device within the SoapySDR API and software that supports SoapySDR.
+This driver supports only TCP/UDP communication transport with the device.

 ## Dependencies